 During 2020, the IPIS team is running a program called “Vocal social campaigns at the local level”.
 The programme includes six seminars in three regions of the country: North, Centre and South.
 Participants in these workshops will gain practical skills and knowledge to achieve their goals by working with local authorities and promoting their initiatives through communication campaigns.
-The IPIS program “Local social voice campaigns” is financially supported by the EU and implemented through the Konrad Adenauer Foundation (KAS).
+The IPIS program “Vocal social campaigns at local level” is implemented within the Grant Programme “Development of civil society at local level in Moldova”, financed by the EU and the Konrad Adenauer Foundation (KAS).

 The Transnistrian Dialogues is a programme of the Institute of Strategic Initiatives aimed at reducing the dividing lines between the two banks of the Dniester River by creating a platform for interaction between their populations.
 Every year, we are selecting 40 people and creating conditions for their rational dialogue.
 The programme is implemented with the support of the United Nations Development Programme (UNDP) in Moldova.